jbarroso/clean-code/README.md

 }
 ```
 ## Avoid Encodings

-## Hungarian Notation
+Don't use symbols, emojis.
-## Member Preﬁxes
+## Hungarian Notation, Member Preﬁxes

+Old examples from Fortran, BASIC.
+No longer likely to be applicable.
 ## Interfaces and Implementations
 Leave interfaces unadorned:

 *ShapeFactory* and *ShapeFactoryImp* are better than *IShapeFactory* and *ShapeFactory*
 ## Avoid Mental Mapping
-*r* is the lower-cased version of the url with the host and scheme removed...
-WTF!
+Just because you *can* remember that `this` means `that` doesn't mean you should write your code that way.

-**Clarity is king**: professionals use their powers for good and write code that others can understand.
+> One difference between a smart programmer and a professional programmer is that the professional understands *clarity is king*.
+Professionals use their powers for good and write code that others can understand.
 ## Class Names
-A class name should not be a verb.
+A class name should be a **noun**, not a verb.
 Avoid words like Manager, Processor, Data, or Info.
 Good names could be: Customer, WikiPage, Account, AddressParser.
 ## Method Names
 Methods should have verb or verb phrase names like postPayment, deletePage, save...